Business consulting to the fine wine industry

 Our partner critics’ scores, combined, are a reliable measure for quality of each wine in each vintage.
 We analyse ratings from five of the most respected wine critics in the world – Jancis Robinson, Antonio Galloni and Neal Martin (Vinous), Bettane+Desseauve, and Jeannie Cho Lee.

 We take the critics’ minimum and maximum wine ratings and spread these back out over our entire scale.
-As each wine critic scores differently (not just on a different scale), we also account for the frequency of ratings and normalise scores for fair comparison.
+As each wine critic scores differently (not just on a different scale), we also account for the frequency of ratings and normalise scores for fair comparison across a 100-point score scale.
 Each critic is weighted equally.

 The longest-lived wines are widely accepted to be the finest wines, so we use ageing potential in our quality assessment, applying a modest weighting.